 Launched in 1972, the space station built by the Soviet Union.
 DOS launched in four different stations.
 The program’s purpose was to conduct astrophysical, technical, scientific and medical research.

 DOS 2 was a launch as a part of the Salyut program.
 The space station soon malfunctioned.
 Losing its control, the spacecraft failed to reach the Earth’s orbit.

 Skylab is the first space station to launch by NASA.
 Launched on 14 May 1973.
 The space station orbited the Earth for six long years.
 It later re-entered the Earth atmosphere.
 Eventually, dispersing the Indian ocean’s debris.

 Within its life period, astronomers and researchers conducted 270 experiments.
 The experiments include research in life sciences, biomedical, material processing, solar astronomy and several other fields.

 In the recent press conference held in New Delhi, Chairmen of ISRO, Dr K Sivan discussed about their upcoming project.
 He stated that for this project, they will not be tethering up with the International Space Station.

-The forthcoming mission will be manned by the Indians.
+Indians will man the mission.
 ISRO has come up with a new project ‘Gaganyaan’.
 This space program will be carrying three astronauts and the selection process will take six months.
 After the selection process, we will get to know the names of those three favored astronauts.

 For India, having its own space station will give it a boost.
 This will also empower India to conduct more scientific experiments and also research on solar astronomy.
 This will also enable India to conduct more drug discoveries.
 According to ISRO chairmen, the forthcoming space station is going to be a minor one.

 Many countries build their space stations in partnership with other countries.
-But India is likely skipping this opportunity.
+Moreover, in India is likely skipping this opportunity.
 Rather, it will be more prominent for our country to have its own space station.